-Midterm 1 will be held in class on Wednesday, February 1st.
-Midterm 2 will be held in class on Monday, February 27th.
-The final exam will be held on Monday, March 19th from 11:30am - 2:30pm.
+Midterm 1 will be held in class on Monday, October 21st.
+Midterm 2 will be held in class on Friday, November 15th.
+The final exam will be held on Wednesday, December 11th from 3:00pm - 6:00pm.
 If you know in advance that you cannot make an exam, please let me know as soon as possible.

 You must get the instructor's permission (in advance if possible) if you miss a midterm.
 If you miss a midterm for an approved reason the weight for that exam will be placed on the final.
-If you miss the final exam for a documented, university approved reason (ie., illness, official university trip), you will receive an Incomplete for the class and will need to make-up the exam during the following quarter.
+If you miss the final exam for a documented, university approved reason (ie., illness, official university trip), you will most likely receive an Incomplete for the class and will need to make-up the exam during the following quarter.
 If you miss the final exam for another reason (ie., oversleep) you will receive a zero for the exam.
 No one will be allowed to start an exam after the first person leaves it.

-You are only permitted to use pens and pencils, a calculator, a straight edge and a note card during the exams.
-You may not use a graphing calculator.
+You are only permitted to use pens and pencils, a straight edge and a single note card during each exam.
+Calculators are not permitted.
 The note card can be any size up to 8.5" by 5.5" for the midterms and up to 8.5" by 11" for the final.
 It may only have handwritten notes on both sides.
 Typed or mechanically reproduced notes are not permitted.
-Do not attach anything to your note card in any way.
-If your note sheet does not adhere to any of these conditions it will be confiscated during the exam.
+Do not attach anything to your note card.
+If your note sheet does not adhere to any of these conditions it will be immediately confiscated during the exam.
 Additionally a report may be filed with the Academic Integrity Office.

-You cannot sit next to anyone you studied with during an exam
+You cannot sit next to anyone you studied with during an exam.